Eldorico/deep-q-network-bachelor/doc/debug_log/avoid_enemies_network/network_avoid_ennemies_notes.md

 **I now have to export the reward function in order to define it on the main so I could have the reward function used on the saves files**

+### 26/04/2018

+The action distribution is changing, but the weights arent changing much.
+I tried another activation function but still doesnt work.

+I think it is because I'm using an input with too much 0.
+I shouldn't have some 0 in my input.